YashPandey1405/TaskNexus/Postman-Collections/Project-Route/CRUD-Project-Controller.md

 ### 📌 Purpose

-The `create` route handles Project Creation setup on the TaskNexus platform.
+The `/` route handles Project Creation , Updation & Deletion setup on the TaskNexus platform.